sonawane-bhushan/sonawane-bhushan.github.io/content/posts/reactHooks.md

 Hooks let you use different React features from your components.
 Hooks provide a more concise and intuitive way to write reusable and stateful logic within functional components.

-## The general rules of React Hooks:
+## The general rules of React Hooks

 1. Hooks should be always at top level, Hooks should not be called inside loops, conditions or nested functions
 2. Hooks should be used in functional components only